oneeve8/kobble-data/content/The Sorrowful Mysteries.md

 The 5th Sorrowful Mystery
 The Crucifixion

-Therefore when Jesus had received the sour wine, He said, "It is fin"
+Therefore when Jesus had received the sour wine, He said, "It is finished!"
+And He bowed His head and gav
 :::
 ::: slide
 Our Father who art in Heaven,